unrealization/Jeeves/README.md

 Jeeves uses Maven (https://maven.apache.org/) in order to pull in dependencies.

-Run `mvn install` to build the JAR.
+Run `mvn package` to build the JAR.

 # Configuration